MicrosoftDocs/sql-docs/docs/t-sql/database-console-commands/dbcc-shrinkdatabase-transact-sql.md

 You cannot shrink a database while the database is being backed up.
 Conversely, you cannot backup a database while a shrink operation on the database is in process.

 >[!NOTE]
-> Currently Azure SQL Data Warehouse does not support DBCC SHRINKDATABASE with TDE enabled.
+> Currently, Azure SQL Data Warehouse does not support DBCC SHRINKDATABASE with TDE enabled.

 ## How DBCC SHRINKDATABASE Works
 DBCC SHRINKDATABASE shrinks data files on a per-file basis, but shrinks log files as if all the log files existed in one contiguous log pool.
 Files are always shrunk from the end.